oluies/ShootOFF-Pistol-NordicQuickshooting/README.md

 ##Installation

 To create the JAR file run gradle jar.
 The JAR file will appear in build/lib.
-Place it in ShootOFF's exercises directory and start strengthening those muscles!
+Place it in ShootOFF's exercises directory and start training!